Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study B: Transfer Learning

 \subsection{Results for Model A}

-In Fig.~\ref{fig:caseA_regression_demo}, we compare different methods for training and tuning RFF models with $R{=}D{=} 1024$ on an $N{=}20$ univariate regression dataset $y = \sin(3x) + \varepsilon$ where $\varepsilon \sim \mathcal{N}(0, 0.01)$.
-The goal here is to illustrate sensitivity to hyperparameters $\eta = \{\ell_k,\sigma_k\}$ and the effective learning of $\eta$ enabled by our approach.
-First, results in columns 1-2 of Fig.~\ref{fig:caseA_regression_demo} show that hyperparameters matter.
-Past work on RFFs \cite{liu2020simple} recommended $\ell_k = 20$, yet we see a smaller $\ell_k$ gives a much better fit to this data.
-Next, we find the posteriors and hyperparameters estimated with our DE ELBo (column 4) result in better-quality approximations of the gold-standard GP with full-covariance (column 5), even though our RFFs use a misspecified isotropic $q$.
-Using the conventional ELBo (column 3), the chosen $q$ and $\eta$ drastically \emph{underfit}, validating our Lemma 1.
-Further results on RFF \emph{classifiers} are in the Appendix.
+Fig.~\ref{fig:caseA_regression_demo} visualizes the posterior predictive distribution for each method on the $N=20$ toy regression task.
+The iso ELBO underfits with high variance, validating our Lemma 1.
+Our iso DE-ELBO best approximates the true predictive posterior's mean and variance near data, outperforming the other baselines even though they have flexibility to use a diagonal (not isotropic) covariance.
+The iso DE-ELBO does \emph{underestimate} the variance far from data.
+This is expected since we chose an isotropic $q$ for tractability not high fidelity to the posterior.
+App.~\ref{app:caseA} has more RFF results on \emph{classification}.

-\section{Case Study B: Transfer learning}
+\section{Case Study B: Transfer Learning}

-\subsection{Model B definition}
+\subsection{Model B Definition}

-For case study B, we explore transfer learning of image and text classifiers using informative priors~\citep{xuhong2018explicit,shwartz2022pre} in our target scenario.
-Consider a neural network with two parts.
-First, a backbone encoder $f$ with weights $w \in \mathbb{R}^\bbDim$ maps input vector $x_i$ to a representation vector $z_i \in \mathbb{R}^H$ (which includes an ``always one'' feature to handle the need for a bias/intercept).
-For transfer learning, we assume the backbone weights $w$ are high-dimensional ($\bbDim$ is very large) and that $w$ has been pretrained to a high-quality initial value $\mu$ on a source task.
+For Case Study B, we explore transfer learning of image and text classifiers using informative priors~\citep{li2018explicit,shwartz2022pre} in our target scenario.
+Each neural network has two parts.
+First, a backbone encoder $f(\cdot)$ with weights $w \in \mathbb{R}^F$ maps input vector $x_i$ to a representation vector $z_i \in \mathbb{R}^H$.
+For transfer learning, we assume the backbone weights $w$ are high-dimensional ($F$ is very large) and that $w$ has been pre-trained to a high-quality initial value $\mu$ on a source task.
 Second, a linear-boundary classifier with weights $V \in \mathbb{R}^{C \times H}$ leads to probabilities over $C$ possible classes.
-We wish to find values of both $w$ and $V$ that produce good classification decisions on a provided \emph{target task} dataset of $N$ pairs $x_i, y_i$ of features $x_i$ and corresponding class labels $y_i \in \{1, 2, \ldots C\}$.
+We seek values of $w$ and $V$ that classify well on a provided \emph{target task} dataset of $N$ pairs $x_i, y_i$ of features $x_i$ and corresponding class labels $y_i \in \{1, 2, \ldots C\}$.

-\textbf{Deep learning view.} Typical approaches to transfer learning in the deep learning tradition (e.g., baselines in \citet{xuhong2018explicit}) would pursue empirical risk minimization with an L2-penalty on weight magnitudes for regularization, training to minimize the loss function
+\textbf{Deep learning view.} Typical DNN approaches to transfer learning (e.g., baselines in \citet{li2018explicit}) would pursue empirical risk minimization with regularization, training to minimize the loss $L(w, V) :=$